 How Long Should I Wait to Have Sex After Gastric Sleeve Surgery?

-Gastric sleeve patients need to wait at least 2-4 weeks before having sex.
-The waiting time to have sex should be similar to the recovery time set by your bariatric surgeon.
+Gastric sleeve patients need to wait at least 2-4 weeks before having intercourse.
+The waiting time to have sexual activity should be similar to the recovery time set by your bariatric surgeon.
 Recovery varies from patient to patient, so make sure you don’t push yourself and understand the limits of your body.

 Creating a Healthy Relationship After Weight Loss Surgery

-Divorce is a staggering 80-85% for married couples who have had one spouse undergo bariatric surgery.
+Divorce is a staggering 80-85% for married couples who have had one spouse go through bariatric surgery.
 As one spouse feels better about themselves, the other spouse feels worse and tends to want to control the relationship.
 This insecurity can cause a lot of problems.3

-Well – solid relationships generally last through change and weak relationships grow apart or fail.”
-Patients who make sure their relationship is genuinely healthy before surgery increase their likelihood of staying together drastically.
+Well – “Solid relationships generally last through change and weak relationships grow apart or fail.”
+Patients who make sure their interpersonal relationship is genuinely strong before surgery increase their likelihood of staying together drastically.
 Counseling can be of great support for your partnership to overcome friction or dysfunctional communication.

 Remember, sex and intimacy play a major role in healthy relationships.